Design and Simulation

 To answer this question, we run a Load-Pull simulation, which basically tries, systematically, different impedances on the amplifier output and calculates the resulting output power and efficiency.
 From microwave theory, we find that the output powers and efficiencies will appear on circiles of impedance, such that any impedance on that circle would produce the same power or efficiency.
 This will become clear when we perform load pull on our circuit.

-Download and open the file “BJT Load Pull Start”
+Open the file “BJT Load Pull Start”

 You should find this schematic Load Pull Template: